Himal-Gautam/AI-PDF-Chat/README.md

 * This setup is optimized for development.
 For production, consider:
   * Building the frontend for production (`npm run build` or `yarn build`)
   * Deploying both frontend and backend to a suitable hosting environment.

-Let me know if you have any other questions!

-**Key Changes:**

-* **Combined Instructions:**  The README now includes steps for setting up and running both the frontend and backend.
-* **Frontend Components:**  A brief overview of the main frontend components is provided.
-* **Usage Instructions:**  Clear steps on how to use the application are added.
-* **Production Notes:**  Recommendations for production deployment are included.

-Remember to replace `your-repository-url` with the actual URL of your project's Git repository if you're planning to share it with others.